 The Male Nurse: Benefits and Percentages of Men in Nursing

 There are more men in nursing today than at any time in history – and that’s good for male nurses and the profession.
 According to the U.S. Bureau of Labor Statistics (BLS), 12% of registered nurses are now men, up from 2.7% male RNs in 1970.
-As the nation’s population ages, the bureau projects nursing will add more than 735,000 jobs by 2024, the third largest job growth of any industry – and a big opportunity not just for men but for any underrepresented group in nursing, for that matter.
+As the nation’s population ages, the bureau projects nursing jobs are projected to grow 7% from 2019 to 2029 - faster than the national average for all occupations - presenting a big opportunity not just for men but for any underrepresented group in nursing, for that matter.

 Daniel Arellano, a nurse practitioner in upstate New York and graduate faculty member at Southern New Hampshire University (SNHU), sees tremendous opportunity for men in nursing.
 “Nursing offers endless growth potential that may be attractive to men seeking a stable career track,” he said.